If you intend to work your way through this article, go here for the version-controlled source.

 nnoremap <buffer> <leader>e :update<CR>:vert term python -m pytest<t_ku>

 There are several ways to navigate command history in Vim.
-This is just one given as an example.
+This one is given as an example.

 configure the aichat window